-We thank You for the mercies You have shown us each day, drawing us to repentance, and to humble seek You for our salvation.
-Your ways are righteous and pure, help us to walk in them so that we can bring glory to Your name in our lives, so that we can focus upon serving you and not serving ourselves and our own desires.
+We thank You for Your mercies each day and for revealing Your truths, and Your ways so that we might live for the purpose of bringing glory to Your name.
 We glorify You and give You Praise for always drawing us back to you and because You have always kept Your promises!
 Lord deliver us from sin in our lives and increase our faith.
 Empower us by Your Spirit to walk in Your ways and to follow Yeshua the Messiah.
 Help us to live spirit filled lives.
 We desire to live holy and righteous lives because You have separated us as holy unto Yourself.
 You have demonstrated the greatness of Your love for us in Your Son Yeshua the Messiah.
 Thank You Lord for sending Your son Yeshua that we may enter into the covenant of peace that You have promised to Your people.
 Help us to grow in our faith, to walk in the spirit, and apply these truths to our lives.
 We praise Your Holy Name and give You all of the honor, and the glory, and the praise forever and ever.